atapour/monocularDepth-Inference/README.md

 ## Reference implementation:
 Produces a depth map output image based on a a monocular color image input.
-* The input RGB map will first be transormed into the style of the images captured from a highly realistic synthetic virtual environment, the depth prediction network is trained on.
+* The input RGB map will first be transformed into the style of the images captured from a highly realistic synthetic virtual environment, the depth prediction network is trained on.
 * The provided color image is used as the input to [CycleGAN](https://junyanz.github.io/CycleGAN/), which transform the style of the image.
 Image style transfer is used a method of domain adaptation.
 * The styled transferred image is used as the input to a model trained on synthetic images and can produce pixel-perfect outputs.
 * The code provides an inference pipeline and can be run using the test harness: run_test.py